 From other flights search engines, we also recommend:

 Skyscanner – One of the top search engines.
-Also offers subscription and price alert.
+Also offers subscription and price alerts.

-Google Flights – Internet giant has very comprehensive flight search engine, together with travel guides and recommendations.
+Google Flights – The Internet giant has a very comprehensive flight search engine, together with travel guides and recommendations.

 Momondo – simple and clean website for flights and hotel searches.

-Once you explored and compared tickets on these websites, it will be wise to check also on airlines’ website for a specific flight.
-For an example, you have discovered cheap flight London to Istanbul with British Airways, then go to British Airways website and check exact the same flight.
+Once you explored and compared tickets on these websites, it will be wise to check also on airlines’ websites for a specific flight.
+For example, you have discovered a cheap flight from London to Istanbul with British Airways, then go to British Airways website and check exactly the same flight.
 You might get a good deal there and make your airline ticket cheaper.

 Be flexible with flight dates and times

-Even if your flight dates are fixed, consider traveling day earlier or day later, this might influence price of tickets quite a bit.
+Even if your flight dates are fixed, consider traveling a day earlier or a day later, this might influence the price of tickets quite a bit.
 Even choosing different times of the day might get you some savings.
-Check the calendar above and see how pries fluctuate from day to day.
+Check the calendar above and see how prices fluctuate from day to day.

 Don’t book too early, don’t book too late, so when?

 This is a tough one.
-There is no exact science in price of tickets and their trend.
-There are so many elements that determine prices: time of the year, season, weather condition, fuel prices, large events nearby, etc. You might think that you cheap tickets to London in June are sure thing, and there goes few thousand Glastonbury Festival visitors and your tickets price will double/triple.
+There is no exact science in the price of tickets and their trend.
+There are so many elements that determine prices: time of the year, season, weather conditions, fuel prices, large events nearby, etc. You might think that cheap tickets to London in June are a sure thing, and there go a few thousand Glastonbury Festival visitors and your ticket price will double/triple.

-You can get some last minute deals and get tickets real cheap, but that is useful if you go on impulse travel, e.g. you can travel on short notice, than you are probably not reading this guide anyway.
+You can get some last-minute deals and get tickets really cheap, but that is useful if you go on impulse travel, e.g. you can travel on short notice then you are probably not reading this guide anyway.

 Explore nearby airports

-If you live in the place with multiple airports (like London, for an example), check flights from each one of them, you might get better deal between them.
-If you have nearby airport available (example: if you are living in Vienna, you can use Bratislava airport – 50 minutes by bus, tickets are very cheap) you can get great deal with little or no extra effort.
+If you live in a place with multiple airports (like London, for example), check flights from each one of them, you might get a better deal between them.
+If you have a nearby airport available (for example: if you are living in Vienna, you can use Bratislava airport – 50 minutes by bus, tickets are very cheap) you can get a great deal with little or no extra effort.

-The same goes for destination.
-If you are planning to rent car at the airport, you can choose cheaper airport and drive from there.
+The same goes for the destination.
+If you are planning to rent a car at the airport, you can choose a cheaper airport and drive from there.

 You don’t have to have direct flights

-If flight is three hours or longer, getting direct flight might be more expensive than getting connecting flights in between.
-So we suggest you make your own connection flights.
+If the flight is three hours or longer, getting a direct flight might be more expensive than getting connecting flights in between.
+So we suggest you make your own connecting flights.

-Some search engines, such as Jetradar.com, offer multicity routes, which you can explore to make multi-city stop overs (or layovers).
+Some search engines, such as Jetradar.com, offer multicity routes, which you can explore to make multi-city stopovers (or layovers).
 If you don’t have this option, try and book legs or trip segments individually.
-In general terms, two way tickets are usually more expensive than multi-city tickets.
-For an example, trip Athens-Paris-London-Athens will be cheaper than Athens-London-Athens.
+In general terms, two-way tickets are usually more expensive than multi-city tickets.
+For example, the trip Athens-Paris-London-Athens will be cheaper than Athens-London-Athens.

 Search for single tickets first

-If you are travelling solo, this is not a problem, but if you are travel in a group or as a family, searching for group tickets will get you the highest price, as the airline will calculate ticket price based on the prices of a highest priced ticket in a set.
-This, of course will not work if you have underage kids, as you will have to buy their tickets together with the adult.
+If you are traveling solo, this is not a problem, but if you are travel in a group or as a family, searching for group tickets will get you the highest price, as the airline will calculate ticket prices based on the prices of a highest priced ticket in a set.
+This, of course, will not work if you have underage kids, as you will have to buy their tickets together with the adult.